 Please advise your prospective early college students of the following:

-They must submit the Oakton dual credit application.
+They must submit the Oakton dual credit application during the academic year prior to their first dual credit course.
 (Note: They need only apply once as a dual credit student.)

-They should expect a welcome letter at the email address they entered on the application within 2-3 days after successful application submission; errors will delay application processing.
+After successful application submission, they should receive a welcome letter at the email address entered on the application within 2-3 days; errors will delay application processing.

 They must follow the instructions provided in their welcome letter to access their myOakton student account.

-A one-time $25 application fee will be added to the student's records, but Oakton will bill the high school after enrollment is complete.
+A one-time $25 application fee will be added to the student's records, but Oakton will bill the high school after enrollment.
 (Note: You should advise students/parents of any fees they are responsible for paying directly to your high school.)

-Note: The Early College team will email district designees an early college admission report (ECAR) weekly during the established admission and enrollment window for each term.
+Note: Early College staff will email District Designees an Early College Admission Report (ECAR) weekly during the established admission and enrollment window for each term.

-Students enroll themselves for the appropriate dual credit courses offered through our partnership through the myOakton student portal, using the instructions provided prior to each registration period.
+Students must self-enroll for the appropriate dual credit partnership course(s) through the myOakton student portal before each registration period end.

-District dual credit instructors can access class rosters via the Faculty Services area in myOakton, as rosters update in real-time.
-Additionally, the Early College team will send weekly roster updates to district designees during the established admission/registration cycle each semester.
+District [dual credit] instructors can access class rosters via the Faculty Services area in myOakton; rosters update in real-time.

-In instances of extenuating circumstances where a student needs to be enrolled after the registration deadline, the high school district designee must notify the Oakton liaison as soon as possible by emailing dualcredit@oakton.edu.
-(Note: Late registration approval is not guaranteed.
-The Oakton Registrar considers all requests on a case-by-case basis.)
+In extenuating circumstances where a student needs to be enrolled or withdrawn after established deadlines, the District Designees must notify Early College staff as soon as possible by emailing dualcredit@oakton.edu.
+Late enrollment or withdrawal approvals are not guaranteed and are considered on a case-by-case basis.

 Approved Instructors